-A thesis equivalent at the M.A. level is a published or under review research article to which the graduate student has made substantive contributions as attested to by their co-authors and/or agreed upon by their faculty advisor.
+The Plan B track allows students to undertake a capstone project that will be presented in their MA oral examination.
+This project takes different forms in different areas of specialization.
+For example, students specializing in Marriage and Family Therapy prepare a Theory of Change paper that is presented in their final semester; students in Prevention and Early Intervention, Gerontology, or Health and Well-Being may undertake an evaluation of a program or service as part of their practicum experience.
+For students interested in applying for admission to our doctoral program, a suitable substitute for a MA thesis may be a thesis equivalent paper, which is a published or under review research article to which the graduate student has made substantive contributions as attested to by their co-authors and/or agreed upon by their faculty advisor.
 Students electing the Certificate in Program Evaluation may use their evaluation project as a MA thesis equivalent if approved by the student's advisory committee.